ken-soares/Yuki-chan-discordbot/README.md

 also, you can invite the bot on your server using [this link](https://canary.discord.com/api/oauth2/authorize?client_id=926836893121912852&permissions=8&scope=bot)

 And here is [my website](https://ken-soares.github.io) if needed 😊

+thanks to [Tina](https://github.com/tina-otoge) for letting me using his server to run the bot